vineethkumarv/sv-wiki/Control-Flow-Interview-questions.md

 ***

-3.**What is dead code in System Verilog?**
+**3.What is a dead code in System Verilog?**
-**Answer**: Dead code is code that doesn't affect your simulation or synthesis.
+**Answer**: Dead code is a piece of code that doesn't run at all & which doesn't affect your simulation or synthesis.
+The code which has code coverage of 0% i.e., the final product chip there will be some hardware generated in the chip which has never been used in the lifetime.
 Examples of dead code are signals that are never used or conditions that are never triggered in code.

-For better understanding follow this link

 ***

-4.**In the Foreach loop can we use a local variable in an inside module? by using the scope resolution operator?**
+**4.Can we use a local variable of the foreach loop outside of the loop? why?**
 **Answer** : No

                         int array[5]